 Sarah is passionate about scientific literacy and about distilling scientific concepts into straightforward and accessible explanations.
 As a scientist both by training and by nature, Sarah is deeply interested in understanding how the foods we eat interact with our gut barriers, immune systems, and hormones to influence health.
-Sarah’s innate curiosity goes further than just understanding diet and she is also deeply interested and lifestyle factors like sleep, stress and activity.
+Sarah’s innate curiosity goes further than just understanding diet and she is also deeply interested in lifestyle factors like sleep, stress and activity.
 Sarah believes that the true rationale for this way of eating and living stems, not from evolutionary biology (although that is a great place to start for forming hypotheses), but the thousands of scientific articles that each evaluate one small piece to the picture of how diet and lifestyle contribute to health and longevity.

 Sarah is more than just a scientist.
 She is also a devoted mom and wife.
 It was important to Sarah to improve the health of her family in addition to addressed her own health conditions.
 Sarah successfully transitioned her originally skeptic husband and two spirited young daughters to a paleo diet and lifestyle.
 It was a slow road (full of challenges, victories and baby steps), but the difference in her family’s health was also profound.
 Sarah blogs about the challenges of raising a paleo family and living in a family where the members of different dietary requirements.
 In fact, it was this part of Sarah’s journey and Sarah’s indentify first and foremost as a mom that inspired the name of this blog.

 Sarah has also always loved food and loved cooking.
 She loves being creative in the kitchen and finding ways to reinvent old favorites.
 She cooks mostly for her family, which is why you will see such a diversity of recipes on her blog.
 She believes that even healthy food should taste amazing and that there can be room in life for celebrations with food and occasional treats (and that what occasional means is individual).
 Sarah also loves to draw, and yes, both the stick figure illustrations and the more technical illustrations (in this blog and Sarah’s books) are her own.